stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 compiler by instructing it to 'collapse' (merge into a single iteration space) tightly-nested inner loops.
-We do this in PSyclone by applying the `ACCLoopTrans` transformation in order to decorate a loop (or loops) with an ACC LOOP directive.
+We do this in PSyclone by applying the `ACCLoopTrans` transformation in order to decorate a loop (or loops) with an `ACC LOOP` directive.

+We'll start by using this transformation without any additional options so that it will just create `ACC LOOP INDEPENDENT` directives.
+We'll then add the necessary option to add the `COLLAPSE` clause.

-1. Create a brand-new transformation script and, for demonstration purposes, apply the `ACCLoopTrans` to every 'latitude' loop:
+1. Create a brand-new transformation script and, for demonstration purposes, apply the `ACCLoopTrans` without any options to every 'latitude' loop:
    ```python
     from psyclone.transformations import ACCLoopTrans, TransformationError
     ACC_LOOP_TRANS = ACCLoopTrans()